Kevin Bakhurst – Director-General

 Richard Waghorn

-Richard joined RTÉ as Chief Technology Officer in February 2012.
+Richard joined RTÉ as Chief Technology Officer in February 2012 and leads the Technology division.
 During 2013, he was appointed as a director of RTÉ Transmission Network DAC.
 Richard holds a MBA from Henley Management College and is a graduate of the University of Leeds.
 Between 2009 and 2011, Richard was Chief Technology Officer at the South African Broadcasting Corporation.
 Before that, he was Controller of Distribution at the BBC leading the implementation of digital switchover.
 At the BBC, he worked in a number of areas including strategy, online, interactive TV, distribution and radio production.
 Richard was a board director of Freesat, and project manager for the 2002 launch of Freeview in the UK.
-Richard took over leadership of RTÉ’s operations division in 2019, as part of the restructure of the organisation.

 Daniel Coady